 All Orchestral Tools collections are completely separate and may use different, incompatible Capsule versions.
 Therefore is is not possible to integrate Expansion Collections into their respective Main Collection.
 Do not attempt to copy an expansion into its Main Collection's folder structure.
-This can result in severe issues and especially on OSX can make your installation unusable.
+This can result in severe issues and especially on macOS can make your installation unusable.

 All patches from Expansion Collections need to be loaded via Kontakt's Files tab or through the operating system's file manager.

 NKS primarily serves to map keyswitches and controllers to the Komplete Kontrol keyboards as well as enhance the browsing workflow on Maschine.
 This works well with pre-defined controller sets, but is of limited use when everything is highly customizable.
 Since in our collections everything is customizable and there are no fixed keyswitches, etc...
 NKS has fewer benefits than with more traditional sample library schemes.